mangabe16/lexos/developers_guide/setting_up_your_local_environment.md

 - Ruff: For linting and formatting Python code (see below for further instructions).

 You can install these extensions from the VS Code marketplace or by searching for them in the Extensions view (Ctrl+Shift+X).

-> [!IMPORTANT]
-> The Lexos repo has a file called `.vscode.json`, which contains a path to a Windows Python exectuable in your virtual environment.
-If you are on Windows, you need to change that path to the appropriate one on your computer.
-If you are on a Mac, you will need to do the same, but you will need to provide a valid posix (Mac or Linux) path to Python (which will be a `.bin` file) in the `bin` folder of your virtual environment.
-Once you have done this, your Jupyter notebooks should work correctly in VS Code from anywhere within the project folder.

 ---